7 Ebsworth St, Zetland NSW 2017

 Come for the decor but stay for the food.

 Millennial Pink & The Most Gorgeous Interior Design w/ Blank Creatives

 I mean you can google millennial pink – it’s a thing.
 And it sells!

-These are the people who love smashed avocado, who use Snapchat and Instagram on the daily and would rather buy a Louis Vuitton bag than buy groceries.
+These are the people who love smashed avocado, who use Snapchat and Instagram on the daily and would rather go without food for a week to buy a Louis Vuitton bag.
 The colour defines fashion and beauty, food culture, interior design and our generation.

 Millennial pink is still BASIC AF but I like it.
 And I like smashed avocado.
 I’m a millennial okay haha.

 I found out that Blank Creatives were used for interior design for Social Society.